seedifferently/nogo/README.md

 ## How?

 Simply [download a binary release](https://github.com/seedifferently/nogo/releases) for your platform.
+Or, if you already have Go v1.8 or later installed you can
+run: `go get github.com/seedifferently/nogo`

+**Note:**

-Then be sure to perform the *Important post-install steps* outlined below.
+* Be sure to read the *Important post-install steps* outlined below.
+* Since `nogo` binds to the DNS port 53 by default, it must be given access to "privileged" ports (e.g. via `setcap` or `sudo`).
+* Run with the `-help` switch for information on additional runtime options (such as disabling or password protecting the web control panel).

-If you'd rather build from source:
+For those who would rather clone the repo and build from source:

 1. Install [Go](https://golang.org/doc/install) (requires v1.8 or later).